Western Conference (NHL): Champions and playoffs

 The NHL's playoff system has changed over the years.
-Prior to 1982, the NHL had a unique playoff system compared to the NFL, NBA. and MLB.
-Playoff teams were seeded regardless of conference.
-As a result, two teams from the same conference could meet in the Stanley Cup Finals, as happened in 1977, 1978, and 1980.
-Under this system, the Campbell Conference champion, and therefore the winner of the Clarence S. Campbell Bowl, was the team that finished with the best regular season record in the conference.
+Prior to 1982, the NHL had a unique postseason system compared to the NFL, NBA. and MLB, in which playoff teams were seeded regardless of conference.
+As a result, two teams from the same conference could meet in the Stanley Cup Final, as happened in 1977, 1978, and 1980.
+Thus, the Campbell Conference champion, and therefore the winner of the Clarence S. Campbell Bowl, was the team that finished with the best regular season record in the conference.

 Ever since the introduction of the Conference finals in 1982, the Campbell Bowl has been presented to the Campbell/Western Conference playoff champions.

 In the playoff system introduced in 1982, the top four teams in each division made the playoffs.
 The first-round winners met in the Division finals, and the division final winners met in the conference finals.
 In this format, the division standings tended to be very static.
 In the Norris Division, for example, the Chicago Blackhawks and St. Louis Blues never missed the postseason under this format while the Minnesota North Stars only missed three times.
 In the Smythe Division, the Calgary Flames and the Edmonton Oilers missed the playoffs only once and the original Winnipeg Jets twice.
 In both cases, this usually left the other two teams to fight it out for the last playoff spot.
 In most years, this format resulted in the strongest teams during the regular season being forced to meet in the first or second round rather than the conference finals.
 For instance, in 1985, Winnipeg finished with the fourth-best record in the entire league, only to be forced to meet fifth-best Calgary in the first round before losing to second-best Edmonton in the division finals.

 From 1994 to 2013, the top eight teams in each conference made the playoffs, with the division winners being guaranteed the top seeds (top two from 1994 to 1998, top three from 1999 to 2013) and home ice in the first round regardless of record.
 Unique between 1994 and 1998, a series involving a Central Division team and a Pacific Division team was a 2–3–2 rotation instead of the normal 2–2–1–1–1 format, with the higher seeded team having the option of starting play at home or on the road.

 A new playoff format was introduced as part of the 2013 realignment.
 Under the new postseason system that was first used during the 2014 Stanley Cup playoffs, the top three teams in each division make the playoffs, with two wild-cards in each conference for a total of eight playoff teams from each conference.